-This Baked Ricotta Cheesecake with Lemon is super creamy, light, fluffy and packed with flavours.
-You wouldn’t guess it’s a baked cheesecake.
-It is a crowd-pleasing dessert the whole family will love!
+This Baked Ricotta Cheesecake with Lemon is super creamy, light, fluffy and packed with flavours - you would never guess it's a baked cheesecake!
+It is a crowd-pleasing dessert the whole family will love.

 Cheesecakes may not be my every day go-to cakes, but man… this one is seriously addictive and will leave you craving for more!
-The texture created by the combination of cream cheese and ricotta is seriously light and creamy!
+The texture of this cheesecake, created by the combination of cream cheese and ricotta, is seriously light and creamy!

 This Baked Ricotta Cheesecake with Biscuit Base is simply a classic.
 The type of recipe you can serve over and over again, and always get a happy reaction to.
 Just like this Lemon Ricotta Cake, this cheesecake has a perfect balance between sweetness and sourness, which a delicious crunch added by the biscuit base.

 The Cheesecake biscuit crust is made with 2 ingredients only.
 Easy!
 But the lemon ricotta cream is just as simple.
 6 Ingredients and made with your mixer in one bowl, making a cake could not be more easy!

 Like I said...
 2 ingredients only (scroll down to recipe card for all quantities):

 - Biscuits - I used Digestive Biscuits as Graham Crackers aren't really a thing in Australia.
 But you can basically make a cheesecake base with any type of Digestive, Shortbread Biscuits - or graham crackers.

 To add a slightly different flavour, you can also make the crust with some Spiced Cookies (Gingerbread, Speculoos,...) like I used for my Raspberry and Passion Fruit Cheesecake.

-The lemon ricotta filling is made with the expected baked cheesecake ingredients, with the addition of Ricotta Cheese and Lemon (scroll down to recipe card for all quantities):
+The lemon ricotta filling is made with the expected baked cheesecake ingredients, with the addition of Ricotta Cheese and Lemon (scroll down to recipe card for all ingredients and quantities):